Tmee/SnowMaps/README.md

 ## Snow Maps

+Seasons change and so do website sites....
+Check back soon for updates!

 <h2>Turing School Module 3 -- Self Directed Project</h2>

 <p>This application brings the ski resorts' snow reports to one easy to view page </p>